• Skip to primary navigation

 four images showing to build the seafood casserole and bake it

-• Place the flounder fillets in the bottom of a casserole dish.
-Add a little water to the dish and sprinkle with old bay seasoning.
+• Place the flounder fillets in the bottom of each casserole dish.
+Add a little water (1-2 tablespoons) to the dish and sprinkle with old bay seasoning.

 • Bake the flounder for 10 minutes at 350° F. Drain the water off the flounder.